-The Florida Tech meteorology program boasts a close-knit educational community that offers students small classes, well-established professors and caring staff.
-As one of the top meteorology colleges, students benefit from the mentoring a more personalized learning environment provides, as well as the opportunity to work with faculty and local organizations on vital weather-related projects.
+The Florida Tech meteorology program boasts a close-knit educational community that offers students small classes, well-established professors, and caring staff.
+As one of the top meteorology colleges, students benefit from the mentoring that a low student-to-teacher learning environment provides, as well as the opportunity to work with faculty and local organizations on vital weather-related projects.
 Every year, professors assist high-achieving meteorology students in applying for scholarships from the American Meteorological Society.

 To be considered among top meteorology colleges, a school needs top-notch facilities.
-Florida Tech delivers.
-Students have access to the National Weather Service site in Melbourne, Fla., and the USAF Launch support teams at Patrick Air Force Base and Cape Canaveral Air Force station.
+At Florida Tech, students have access to the National Weather Service site in Melbourne, Florida, as well as the USAF Launch support teams at Patrick Air Force Base and Cape Canaveral Air Force station.

 All College of Engineering students study and conduct research in the F.W.
-Olin Engineering Complex, a 68,500-square-foot facility furnished with 21st Century technology, specialized research and teaching laboratories and 145-seat auditorium.
-The four-acre oceanfront Vero Beach marine laboratory, the Ralph S. Evinrude Marine Operations Center and the Marine Geology and Geophysics Laboratory are more of what top meteorology colleges like Florida Tech provide.
+Olin Engineering Complex, a 70,000-square-foot facility furnished with twenty-first century technology, specialized research and teaching laboratories, and 145-seat auditorium.
+The four-acre oceanfront Vero Beach marine laboratory, the Ralph S. Evinrude Marine Operations Center, and the Marine Geology and Geophysics Laboratory are more of what top meteorology colleges like Florida Tech provide.

-Our location is one of the reasons we are considered one of the top meteorology colleges.
+Our location is one of the reasons we are considered one of the top meteorology colleges in the nation.
 Florida has the perfect weather system for dynamic study.
-Florida is the lightning capital of the world, and the area experiences sub-tropical thunderstorms each year -- occurring 47% of the time there’s precipitation.
+Florida is the lightning capital of the world, and the area experiences sub-tropical thunderstorms each year—occurring 47% of the time there’s precipitation.
 There is a probability of rain through the year with the most rain between late April and Early October.
-Students might also get a chance to study hurricanes as the region has often been in the path of a storm or its associated weather. (weatherspark.com).
+Students might also get a chance to study hurricanes, as the region has often been in the path of a storm or its associated weather.

-Students at Florida Tech are introduced to the tools used by professionals to access satellite data from around the world and taught how to view and interpret it.
-Florida Tech students looking for meteorology internships have access to the local National Weather Service site, the 45th Weather Squadron and the Kennedy Space Center for direct industry experience.
+Florida Tech students looking for meteorology internships have access to the local National Weather Service site, the 45th Weather Squadron, and the Kennedy Space Center for direct industry experience.

 In addition, meteorology students can get a wealth of opportunity and meteorology internships with:

-Students carry out their research on field trips to the National Weather Service, measuring marine meteorology on ships along the coast and monitoring air pollution with our campus-monitoring network.
+Students carry out their research on field trips to the National Weather Service in Melbourne, measuring marine meteorology on ships along the coast and monitoring air pollution with our campus-monitoring network.

-The Occupational Outlook Handbook published by the United States Department of Labor, Bureau of Labor Statistics, provides detailed information about hundreds of occupations, including entry-level education, overall working environment and employment prospects.
-Check the handbook for information and the outlook for meteorology careers.
+The Occupational Outlook Handbook published by the US Department of Labor’s Bureau of Labor Statistics, provides detailed information about hundreds of occupations, including entry-level education, overall working environment and employment prospects.

 Meteorology careers are truly global.
 The World Meteorological Organization is a specialized agency of the United Nations, has 183 member states, each of which has national meteorological or hydrometeorological services.
 And, of course, each of these involves meteorology careers.

-For Florida Tech graduates, the forecast calls for successful career options such as:
+Career options include such jobs as weather forecaster, climate scientist, geoscientist, or astronomer.
+For Florida Tech graduates, the forecast calls for successful career options with jobs such as:

 Meteorology jobs await Florida Tech graduates immediately after receiving their degree, or for those so inclined, entrance into a graduate studies program.
-In fact, 20 percent of meteorology degree graduates go directly to graduate school at Florida Tech or other schools such as:
+In fact, 20% of meteorology degree graduates go directly to graduate school at Florida Tech or at other prestigious universities such as: